-- Any team looking to participate in the "C" World Series must be classified as a "C" team.
-The typical characteristics of a "C" team are described on our local website under the C & Rec/All-Star link.
-All team entries into this event will be scrutinized by the "C" World Series Tournament Director and USSSA event coordinators to ensure that the teams meet the eligibility criteria and to make sure that the competitive balance is what the teams expect.
-In the future, USSSA may initiate qualification procedures, but, at this point USSSA is offering a "C" World Series nationwide and the only requirement to participate is that teams be classified as "C" teams.
+- Any team looking to participate in a "C" National Championship must be classified as a "C" team.
+The typical characteristics of a "C" team are described here.
+All team entries into this event will be scrutinized by the "C" National Tournament Director and USSSA event coordinators to ensure that the teams meet the eligibility criteria and to make sure that the competitive balance is what the teams expect.
+In the future, USSSA may initiate qualification procedures, but, at this point USSSA is offering a "C" National Championship nationwide and the only requirement to participate is that teams be classified as "C" teams.

-- Teams intending to participate in the World Series must submit their entry fee online to the national office.
-Each team's State Director will approve all eligible teams that register for the World Series.
+- Teams intending to participate in the National Championship MUST submit their entry fee online to the national office,

-- Teams must have available at the World Series a copy of their current official USSSA roster with appropriate signatures, up to date insurance certificate, and birth certificates for all rostered players.
-Teams are also responsible for handling all other paperwork associated with the WS (eg, housing forms, admission passes, T-shirt orders, etc.).
+- Teams must have available a copy of their current official USSSA roster with appropriate signatures, up to date insurance certificate, and birth certificates for all rostered players.
+Teams are also responsible for handling all other paperwork associated with this event (eg, housing forms, admission passes, T-shirt orders, etc.).

 USSSA East Conduct Code